 We now offer Halcon calibration targets on Dibond with an Anti-Reflective surface "flood white" print option for a true matte finish, making them more easily detected in your computer vision pipeline.

-Are you looking to pre-calibrate your camera with a calibration target to be as accurate as possible?
-Our custom Halcon targets are printed directly onto a rigid on premium 1/8 inch Dibond, making them the perfect calibration boards to calibrate cameras.
+Are you looking to pre-calibrate your camera for good camera lens accuracy with a calibration target to be as accurate as possible?
+Our custom Halcon targets are printed directly onto a rigid premium 1/8 inch Dibond, making them the perfect calibration boards to calibrate cameras for maximum accuracy.

 Direct to substrate printing at 1000 dpi with anti-reflective surface "flood white" authentic matte finish allows for easy detection in your computer vision pipeline because of its optical performance and physical robustness.